 - This continues the O’Brien biography.

-- “The studio wanted a sequel… it cheapened the original” could be a subtle swipe at ill-considered sequels to Moore’s DC work, including the inferior Before Watchmen.
+- “Same year, the studio wanted a sequel: a ‘son of'” refers to Son of Kong which also came out in 1933.
+(Thanks commenter Paul Evans.)
+“It cheapened the original” could be a subtle swipe at ill-considered sequels to Moore’s DC work, including the inferior Before Watchmen.

 - Again, this is O’Brien biography.

 - The underground spider pit is a missing sequence cut from King Kong.
 According to Willis O’Brien: Special Effects Genius: (P18)

 In the original film, [after falling from the log] the crew are devoured by spiders and other creatures in this “pit,” but this sequence was cut out and has never been found.

 - “Eat you alive” has a double meaning: O’Brien’s guilt and the spiders eating Kong.

 - These panels form a fixed-camera sequence, which, as some films do fades to black.

 - “Japanese studio stole my idea” refers to how, according to Wikipedia, “In the early 1960s, RKO had licensed the King Kong character to Japanese studio Toho and produced two King Kong films, King Kong vs. Godzilla and King Kong Escapes.”

 - Again both “stole my idea” and “I was an artist in an industry…” echo Alan Moore’s struggles with DC Comics.